MengRao/efvitcp/README.md

 # Efvitcp
-Efvitcp has been merged into [pollnet](https://github.com/MengRao/pollnet) as their interfaces are unified, great!
+Efvitcp has been merged into [pollnet](https://github.com/MengRao/pollnet) as their interfaces are unified.
+Great!